ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 date:   2016-01-31
 permalink:
 author:
-abstract: A brief description about why and how to use Git.
+abstract: A brief approach on why and how to use Git.
+Mainly inspired by "Git for Humans".
 ---
 * Reasons to use Git
 * Tell Git who you are